linkprice/MerchantSetup/App/Singular/README-en.md

 Use Singular, measure performance in mobile apps.

-LinkPrice is currently registered as a network Partner from Singular, so please request the registration of link price linkage from Singular.
+LinkPrice is currently registered as a network company from Singular, and please set up a partner according to the [English Guide] (https://support.singular.net/hc/en-us/articles/360053018851-How-to-Configure-Partner-Settings-and-Postbacks) ).

 The linkPrice ID registered with the Singular is [linkprice.staff@gmail.com ] (mailto:linkprice.staff@gmail.com ).